hanlee4g/mybots/README.md

 ## Brain Generation:
 ![IMG_0051](https://user-images.githubusercontent.com/22042474/220227592-4287f03a-50d4-4369-ad41-a70162fad6f4.jpg)

 As pictured in this diagram, brains are built by placing a sensor neuron on every green block.
 Each sensor neuron is then connected to every motor (one for each joint).
+I assign random weights.

 ```
         for i in range(self.sensorLinkCount):